The Benefits of Oats for Arthritis Sufferers

 - 30 mg of vitamin C

-Another interesting thing to note is that oatmeal is an excellent natural diuretic, and thanks to that it helps eliminate all the toxins and excess fluids that accumulate around your joints.
-These are gradually removed through your urine, providing you with relief and a better quality of life.
+Another of the benefits of oats for arthritis is to do with toxins.
+This is because oatmeal is an excellent natural diuretic.
+Because of that it can help eliminate all the toxins and excess fluids that accumulate around your joints.
+These are gradually removed through your urine, thus providing you with relief and a better quality of life.

 And don’t forget the high fiber content.
 This helps cleanse your intestines and remove any remnant toxins.
-A body that’s free from toxins is one that better resists inflammation, fluid retention, and infection.
+Consequently, a body that’s free from toxins is one that better resists inflammation, fluid retention, and infection.
 You can obtain all these benefits by eating a simple bowl of oatmeal with your breakfast.
+We’re sure you can now see the benefits of oats for arthritis.

 Consumption of oatmeal to reduce arthritis pain

 First of all, you should know that if you experience some swelling after eating oatmeal, you should see your doctor.
-This is an uncommon response in healthy adults, but when it does occur it’s possible that you have an allergy to oats, gluten, or even a particular kind of protein.
+This is an uncommon response in healthy adults.
+However, when it does occur it’s possible that you have an allergy to oats, gluten, or even a particular kind of protein.

 If you find that this inflammation occurs whenever you eat oats, talk with your doctor.
 But as we said, this is rare, which is why it’s a staple breakfast food in the homes of millions of people.